shlima/fortune/README.md

 Cracker of bitcoin addresses (p2pkh private keys) by brute forcing and brain forcing (includes dataset of **323,156** wallets with non-zero balance).

-Notifies you in Telegram about the generation process and found (guessed) keys.
+Notifies you in Telegram about the process and found (guessed) keys.

 ![btc cracker telegram screenshot](/docs/screenshot.webp?raw=true)